cschulzsuper/object-inspection/README.md

-  "CosmosEndpoint": "<URI of the Azure Cosmos DB emulator>", "CosmosKey": "<Primary Key of the Azure Cosmos DB emulator>", "CosmosDatabase": "<Name of the Azure Cosmos DB Database>", "Maintainer": "<The user that will be the admin>", "MaintainerOrganization": "<The organization of the admin user>" }
+  "CosmosEndpoint": "<URI of the Azure Cosmos DB emulator>", "CosmosKey": "<Primary Key of the Azure Cosmos DB emulator>", "CosmosDatabase": "<Name of the Azure Cosmos DB Database>", "Maintainer": "<The identity that will be the admin>" }
 ```
 * Set `server/ServerApp` and `blazor/BlazorServerSideHost` as multiple start projects.